-This has been the question of policy-makers, influencers, civil society organizations, researchers, advocates of tobacco control and international development partners especially as Tobacco is a legal product and as such cannot be banned.
+This has been the question of policy-makers, civil society organizations, researchers, advocates of tobacco control and international development partners especially as tobacco is a legal product and as such cannot be banned.
 Among several control measures such as banning smoking in public places; restricting sale to certain populations; effectively controlling borders from smuggled products etc., the World Health Organization (WHO) considers tobacco taxation as the most effective control tool.
 Tobacco taxation has the potential of simultaneously delivering on the tasks of reducing tobacco consumption, improving public health and raising substantial government revenues that can be used to fund tobacco control projects.

 For effectiveness, the WHO recommends a tobacco excise tax burden of 75 percent.
 However, in Nigeria, the excise tax burden is 20 percent per unit of cost of production, representing 15.
 87 percent of the retail price of most consumed cigarettes.
 This is a far cry from the WHO recommended benchmark.

 Is Nigeria’s New Tax Policy Substantial Enough?